greenelab/connectivity-search-manuscript/manuscript.md

    [@hetio-dag; @rephetio],
    but we [renamed](https://github.com/hetio/hetnetpy/issues/40) it to het**net**py for better disambiguation from het**mat**py.
 2. A `nodes` directory containing one file per node type (metanode) that defines each node.
-   Currently, `.tsv` files where each row represents a node are supported.
+   Currently, `.tsv` files in which each row represents a node are supported.
 3. An `edges` directory containing one file per edge type (metadata) that encodes the adjacency matrix.
    The matrix can be serialized using either the Numpy dense format (`.npy`) or SciPy sparse format (`.sparse.npz`).